 Since we notify our network within seconds of your alert being issued, it’s not possible to cancel your alert.

 Very often people will leave a vital piece of information in the comment section of your pet's Facebook post without contacting you directly.
-Let people know you are the owner, comment on your post, tag yourself and all your friends and family to receive notifications about new activity, as we do not monitor Facebook 24 hours a day.
+Let people know you are the owner or the finder, COMMENT on your post, tag yourself and all your friends and family to receive notifications about new activity, as we do not monitor Facebook 24 hours a day.

 CLOSE YOUR LISTING